LenSys/next-js-evento/README.md

 - Display event name as title with generateMetadata function
 - Build-in fetch memoization in Next.js
 - Create data fetching utility functions to keep the code DRY
+- Implement a scroll-based animation for event cards with Framer Motion (with useScroll hook)

 ## Install clsx()